-Providing numerous options for things to do in New Orleans, we are sure that a visit to the city will make your holiday unforgettable!
+Providing numerous options, we are sure that a visit to the city will make your holiday unforgettable!

 This Louisiana city promises a mix of culture and tradition along with a musical environment and exuberant nightlife.
-And stick to the article till the end as we dive in and explore some of the best things to do while visiting New Orleans for the first time.
+Stick to the article till the end as we dive in and explore some of the best things to do while visiting New Orleans for the first time.

 From experiencing vibrant nightlife or witnessing the iconic Mardi Gras festival to enjoying a relaxing time in City Park and visiting zoos, aquariums, or art galleries; New Orleans has something to offer to each of its visitors.

-Therefore, without any further ado, let us hop into our list of the exciting things to do in New Orleans.
+Therefore, without any further ado, let us hop into our list of exciting things.

 1. Stroll through the French Quarter